China wants 10 Pacific nations to endorse sweeping agreement

 China also wants to jointly develop a marine plan for fisheries — which would include the Pacific’s lucrative tuna catch — increase cooperation on running the region’s internet networks, and set up cultural Confucius Institutes and classrooms.
 China also mentions the possibility of setting up a free trade area with the Pacific nations.

-China’s move comes as Foreign Minister Wang Yi and a 20-strong delegation begin a visit to the region this week.
+China’s move comes as Foreign Minister Wang Yi and a 20-person delegation begin a visit to the region this week.

+In Washington, U.S. State Department spokesman Ned Price expressed concern Wednesday about China’s intentions, saying Beijing might use the proposed accords to take advantage of the islands and destabilize the region.

+“We are concerned that these reported agreements may be negotiated in a rushed, nontransparent process,” Price told reporters.
+He warned that China “has a pattern of offering shadowy, vague deals with little transparency or regional consultation in areas related to fishing, related to resource management, development, development assistance and more recently even security practices.”

-But Micronesia’s President David Panuelo has written an eight-page letter to the leaders of other Pacific nations saying his nation won’t be endorsing the plan and warning of dire consequences if others do.
+Micronesia’s president, David Panuelo, has told leaders of the other Pacific nations his nation won’t endorse the plan, warning it would needlessly heighten geopolitical tensions and threaten regional stability, according to a letter from Panuelo obtained by the AP.

-Panuelo said in his letter, which the AP has obtained, that behind attractive words in the agreement like “equity” and “justice” are many worrying details.

-Among other concerns, he said, is that the agreement opens the door for China to own and control the region’s fisheries and communications infrastructure.
+Among other concerns, Panuelo said, the agreement opens the door for China to own and control the region’s fisheries and communications infrastructure.
 He said China could intercept emails and listen in on phone calls.

-Panuelo said in his letter that the agreement is “an intent to shift those of us with diplomatic relations with China very close to Beijing’s orbit, intrinsically tying the whole of our economies and societies to them.”

-He warns the agreement would needlessly heighten geopolitical tensions and threaten regional stability.

-In his letter, Panuelo said the Common Development Vision is “the single most game-changing proposed agreement in the Pacific in any of our lifetimes,” and it “threatens to bring a new Cold War era at best, and a World War at worst.”
+Panuelo called the Common Development Vision “the single most game-changing proposed agreement in the Pacific in any of our lifetimes” and said it “threatens to bring a new Cold War era at best, and a World War at worst.”

 Panuelo declined to comment on the letter or the proposed agreement.